James Berry

 James was Chambers & Partners’ ‘Professional Discipline Junior of the Year’ for 2020.

-He has been representing regulators and professionals appearing before them for over a decade and was recognised in Chambers & Partners 2020 as a leading junior in Professional Discipline.
+He has been representing regulators and professionals appearing before them for over a 15 years and was recognised in Chambers & Partners as a leading junior in Professional Discipline.

 James is experienced in representing both regulators and professionals and acts principally in the police and healthcare regulation (GMC, GDC and medical school disciplinary hearings).

-In addition to appearing before professional disciplinary tribunals at first instance and on appeal, James has significant experience of challenging regulatory decisions in the Administrative Court.
+In addition to appearing before professional disciplinary tribunals at first instance and on appeal, James has significant experience of challenging and defending regulatory decisions in the Administrative Court.
 For instance, James appeared in:

 • The first successful challenge to of a decision of the Police Appeals Tribunal